Finding Eigenvalues the Rupert Way: The Evans function for systems on unbounded domains

-where $\mathcal{G}$ is the Lie algebra of the fiber $S^1$ \cite{WAY2009}.
-Defining a connection 1-form defines a connection and we will denote $\omega$ to be the \textbf{natural connection} on the Hopf bundle. \end{mydef} \begin{lemma} The natural connection is a connection of the generic Hopf bundle $S^{2n-1}$ and it is the unique connection for $S^3$. \end{lemma} \begin{proof} This is proven by Way \cite{WAY2009} in Section 3.5 and the reader is referred there for a full discussion.

-\end{proof} A choice of connection decomposes the tangent space of the Hopf bundle into horizontal and vertical subspaces, which introduces the concept of parallel translation in the fibers. \begin{mydef} The \textbf{vertical} subspace is always canonically defined by the kernel of the push forward of the projection onto the base space.
-The \textbf{horizontal} subspace is isomorphic to the tangent space of the base space, but in general is not unique, and is defined by the choice of the connection.
-In particular, the horizontal subspace can be defined as the kernel of the connection 1-form.\end{mydef} \begin{remark} The vertical and horizontal subspaces of the tangent space, by choice of a connection, give a smooth decomposition of the full tangent space
+where $i\mathbb{R}$ is the Lie algebra of the fiber $S^1$ \cite{WAY2009}.
+A connection 1-form defines a connection and we denote $\omega$ to be the \textbf{natural connection} on the Hopf bundle. \end{mydef} \begin{lemma} The natural connection is a connection of the generic Hopf bundle $S^{2n-1}$ and it is the unique connection for the $S^3$ Hopf bundle. \end{lemma} \begin{proof} This is proven by Way \cite{WAY2009} in \S 3.5 and the reader is referred there for a full discussion.\end{proof} A choice of connection decomposes the tangent space of the Hopf bundle into horizontal and vertical subspaces, which introduces the concept of parallel translation in the fibers. \begin{mydef} The \textbf{vertical} subspace is always canonically defined by the kernel of the push forward of the projection map $\pi$ onto the base space.
+The \textbf{horizontal} subspace is transverse to the vertical subspace and isomorphic to the tangent space of the base space, but in general is not unique, and is defined by the choice of the connection.
+In particular, the horizontal subspace can be defined as the kernel of the connection 1-form.